-- 1. To reflect any changes, additions, deletions, interpretations, or other matters necessary to comply with Section 42 of the Code or regulations promulgated there under; - 2.
-To cure any ambiguity, supply any omitted item, or cure or correct any defect or inconsistent provision in this Plan; - 3.
-To insert such provisions clarifying matters or questions arising under this Plan as are necessary or desirable and are not contrary to or inconsistent with this Plan or Section 42 of the Code; - 4.
+- 1. To reflect any changes, additions, deletions, interpretations, or other matters necessary to comply with the CODE or regulations promulgated there under; - 2.
+To cure any ambiguity, supply any omitted item, or cure or correct any defect or inconsistent provision in this Plan; - To insert such provisions clarifying matters or questions arising under this Plan as are necessary or desirable and are not contrary to or inconsistent with this Plan or the CODE; - 4.
 To modify identified housing needs and selection criteria reflecting those needs, based upon SDHDA's continuing assessment of such needs, provided that no such amendment will retroactively affect a reservation of credit previously made under this Plan; and - 5.
 To facilitate the award of tax credits that would not otherwise be awarded.